Oath of Fealty (novel): Plot summary

 As the story opens, three young Angelenos sneak into the maintenance areas of Todos Santos.
 When they are detected by Todos Santos' security systems and personnel, they give every appearance of being terrorists, including spoofing the correct electronic access codes.
-When non-lethal means of stopping the three fail, Deputy Manager Preston Sanders orders lethal gas released rather than risk a bomb going off.
+When non-lethal means of stopping the three fail, Deputy Manager Preston Sanders orders lethal gas released rather than risk the disastrous consequences of a bomb going off.
 Two of the intruders are killed.
 They turn out to be youths, with high tech equipment and boxes with such labels as "bomb", but without the actual means of harming the arcology.
-It soon turns out that they were duped by the "Friends of Man and the Earth" (FROMATE), anti-technology zealots who want to see Todos Santos destroyed or abandoned, as a means of forcing the arcology to turn off its lethal defenses for a later real attack.
+It soon turns out that they were duped by the "Friends of Man and the Earth Society" (FROMATES), anti-technology zealots who want to see Todos Santos destroyed or abandoned, as a means of forcing the arcology to turn off its lethal defenses for a later real attack.

 The deaths of the two youths cause political problems.
 Sanders is charged with murder.
 While arcology manager Art Bonner is quite prepared to defy the city authorities, Sanders turns himself in.
-The arcology is forced to turn off its lethal defenses as the FROMATEs planned.
-When that happens, they soon face a full-fledged attack by the FROMATEs, which they deter by non-lethal means, until the intruders prove they have deadly weapons, at which point Todos Santos security responds in kind, shooting and killing most of the intruders.
+The arcology is forced to turn off its lethal defenses as the FROMATES planned.
+When that happens, they soon face a full-fledged attack by the FROMATES, which they deter by non-lethal means, until the intruders prove they have deadly weapons, at which point Todos Santos security responds in kind, shooting and killing most of the intruders.
 While city authorities are still reacting to this, the arcology launches a jailbreak, the idea of chief engineer (and resident genius) Tony Rand.
 They tunnel under the jail using the tunneling machine that the "Saints" used to build the L.A. subway, release sleep gas into the jail, and free Sanders.